Love is my religion, Gratitude is my ritual,

 CONTENTMENT IS MY CHOICE

-‘Anātman‘, a word in the Sanskrit Language which means ‘Non-Self’ or absence of self.
+‘Anātman‘, a Sanskrit word, refers to the doctrine of ‘Non-Self’ or absence of self.

 The doctrine of Anātman is the core teaching of Buddhism according to which self is neither permanent nor independent.
 What we think of as our self, the “me” that inhabits our body, is just an ephemeral experience.

-We tend to bind ourselves with boundaries to define ourselves – A Christian, A Lawyer, A Nationalist, Singer, short-tempered, very sophisticated, not so intelligent, average looking guy etc.
+We tend to bind ourselves with boundaries to define ourselves – a Christian, a Lawyer, a Nationalist, a Singer; short-tempered, very sophisticated, not so intelligent, average looking guy etc.

 WHO IS GOING TO STOP ME?